EKT/CERIF-Tools/README.md

 #Quick Start

-The recommended way to get started using CERIF Java Components in your project is with a dependency management system.
-Specifically, CERIF Java Components uses [Apache Maven](http://maven.apache.org/) for project management.
+The recommended way to get started using CERIF Components in your project is with a dependency management system.
+Specifically, CERIF Components uses [Apache Maven](http://maven.apache.org/) for project management.

 Include the appropriate dependency in pom.xml of your project, according to your needs.